thunderrabbit/robnugen-journal-entries/2015/12/10sooper-moov-customer-service.md

 replacement moov!
 I've been using Lin's device (since she didn't use it as much as I used mine), so I'll be able to give hers back to her soon and get back onto my moovin' program!

+On their customer service feedback thing I wrote

+    I love you more than watching 50 dancing rabbits while eating delicious ice cream on a sunny day in a field full of non-allergenic flowers!